-As for VRI meetings, they often involve the participants being together in the same place, like in a meeting room, a doctor’s office or a courtroom, while the interpreter is another, usually remote, location.
-This can be the interpreter’s office, a call centre or even at home for home-based interpreters.
+As for VRI meetings, they often involve the participants being together in the same place, like in a meeting room, a doctor’s office, or a courtroom, while the interpreter is another, usually remote, location.
+This can be the interpreter’s office, a call center or even at home for home-based interpreters.

 Some fields where VRI is already commonly used include:

 – police interviews;

 – criminal proceedings.

 – immediate availability – somewhere in the world, a suitable interpreter will be awake, available, and will accept the assignment;

 – choice of a pool of interpreters and thus various language combinations are possible;

 – access to trained and professional interpreters through your own devices, such as your pc, laptop, or tablet;